Julian Francis Abele //

 For more information about Abele see:

 Abele worked most of his career for Horace Trumbauer's firm, which designed the Philadelphia Museum of Art and the Free Library of Philadelphia's main building at 19th and Vine Streets on the Benjamin Franklin Parkway.
+The Free Library has some nice materials on Abele in their collection.

 The Friends of Julian Abele Park at 22nd and Montrose Streets is currently under development.
 Abele grew up in the neighborhood and lived at 1515 Christian Street for many years.